JohnCoene/javascript-for-r/_book/1-02-basics.md

 #>  - attr(*, "class")= chr "html_dependency"
 ```

-Extracting dependencies from other packages will become useful later in the book as we try to assess and whether package we build can work together with other packages: making sure dependencies do not clash or importing dependencies from other packages.
+Extracting dependencies from other packages will become useful later in the book as we assess compatibility between packages: making sure dependencies do not clash and importing dependencies from other packages.

-Using `shiny::addResourcePath` has one advantage, its use is not limited to making CSS and JavaScript files available in Shiny, it can be used to serve other file types such as JSON or images that may also be needed in the application.
+Using `shiny::addResourcePath` has one advantage: its use is not limited to making CSS and JavaScript files available in Shiny; it can be used to serve other file types such as JSON or images that may also be needed in the application.